 Well-known herbal formulations that are good for your hair include Kayyonyadi tailam and Neelibhringadi tailam, hair oils made with herbs such as bhringaraj, guduchi, and amalaki, among others.
 These are used daily in some parts of India and help to prevent hair loss, dandruff, and premature graying.5

-Apart from medicated hair oils and herbal formulations, Ayurveda also prescribes many herbs individually for hair fall.
+Apart from medicated hair oils and herbal formulations, Ayurveda also prescribes many herbs and plants individually for hair fall.

 References [ + ]

 |1, 7.||↑||Jadhav, V. M., R. M. Thorat, V. J. Kadam, and S. B. Gholve.
 “Kesharaja: Hair vitalizing herbs.”
 International Journal of PharmTech Research 1, no. 3 (2009): 454-467.|

 |2, 4, 6, 8, 10, 13.||↑||Preedy, Victor R. Handbook of hair in health and disease.
 No. 1.
 Springer Science & Business Media, 2012.|